3 Days In Paris: All The Tricks You Need To Avoid Madness

 The island also hosts the cathedral’s crypt as well as the gothic chapel Sainte Chapelle and the Palace of Justice.

 Next, walk by the impressive building of the Paris-Sorbonne University and swirl towards the Pantheon to visit the graves of the most famous minds of France.
+You can buy your ticket for the Pantheon online and save some time queueing.

-Time needed: depending on your pace, the number of swirls you take and the number of photos you make, plan to spend at least two hours on the streets of the Latin Quarter.
-You can buy your ticket online and save some time queueing.
+⏱️ Time needed: Depending on your pace, the number of detours you make, and the number of photos you take, plan to spend at least two hours on the streets of the Latin Quarter.

-Montparnasse: The Many Faces Of Death
+9. Montparnasse: The Many Faces of Death

 Montparnasse is the home of the Paris Catacombs, Montparnasse Cemetery, and Montparnasse Tower, among other sights.